devonorourke/tidybug/docs/sequence_filtering.md

 Unlike DADA2, Deblur by default discards singleton ASVs, and discards per-sample ASVs with less than 10 reads.
 We modified these default parameters to match DADA2.
 The chimera filtering performed in this analysis uses a VSEARCH implementation of Uchime-denovo and is thus independent of a reference library.
 This requires that chimera filtering is done on a pool of sequences, rather than on a per-sample level.

 ### Vsearch
 The parameters chosen in this implementation mostly follow those described by Vsearch authors in [their Wiki documentation](https://github.com/torognes/vsearch/wiki/VSEARCH-pipeline).
 The exception is that their vignette removes singleton features, while we are retaining them; however, we are going to add an additional step in which per-sample ASVs with < 2 reads are discarded to match the DADA2 and Deblur filtering settings.
+An example Slurm script is available: see [seqfilter.vsearch_example.sh](https://github.com/devonorourke/tidybug/blob/master/scripts/shell_scripts/seqfilter.vsearch_example.sh).

 Within the QIIME installation, Vsearch filtering first required the read pairs to be joined first; we then applied a basic quality filter to the sequences:
 ```